Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 Even if you just got started with digital art, you can find great drawing tablets with screen in Wacom’s lower price segment.

 The Wacom One, for example, is Wacom’s new entry-level pen display that was launched at the beginning of 2020.
-While the Wacom One is not an actual ‘Cintiq’, it still comes with amazing specs that satisfy the needs of many beginning artists.
-The Wacom One’s price is relatively beginner-friendly, too.
+While the Wacom One is not a Cintiq, it still comes with amazing specs that satisfy the needs of many beginning artists.

 Which Wacom Cintiq is best?